PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 ##### They scammed our parents too.

-Can you expect otherwise when somebody hears nothing but selfishness, extra unpaid and demanding work hours, unwilling neglect when their parents from private sector talks about their job.
+Can you expect otherwise when somebody hears nothing but selfishness, extra unpaid and demanding work hours, unwilling neglect when their parents from private sector talks about their job?
 You bet.

 ##### The jobs are: unimaginative, repetitive and condescending.